hammerheim-game/hammerheim-rules/5-warbands.md

 that make them easily distinguishable.
 Profile M WS BS S T W I A Ld
 4 3 2 3 4 1 2 2 5
-Weapons/Armour: A Savage Orc may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: A Savage Orc may be equipped with weapons and armor chosen from the Henchmen equipment list.
 Special Rules
 Unstable: These Orcs are not quite all there.
 They do not